Updated on July 11th, 2022

 - You will be sent a photo as a souvenir after the tour.

 - Prices start from US$18.75, depending on the number of people involved.
 You can also purchase the tour as a gift.

 I would recommend recording the session if you can.
 I had asked permission ahead of time & although I was unable to video it (due to my lack of technical expertise), I recorded the audio on my phone.”

 If you like the idea of travelling even when you can’t & learning about another culture then Urban Adventures offer a number of other virtual experiences.
 It is also a great way of supporting the industry at a time when they are struggling.
-If you don’t fancy learning about your future, then how about a cookery class in Vietnam, Morocco or Australia.
-Then there is sake tasting in Japan or yoga in Delhi.
-Maybe you would prefer virtual ice swimming in Helsinki?
+If you don’t fancy learning about your future, then how about a cookery class in Morocco or Australia.
+Or virtual ice swimming in Helsinki?